moschi/VSS_CT/Docu.md

 This is a WebApp to record points for a "Schieber-Jass".
 The app has the following features:

 * Create/Delete a game
+* Create/Delete Teams
 * Insert rounds for a game
   * for each team
   * with the appropriate multiplier
+  * show points on a "Jass"-table

 ## Architecture